 - 1. Provide safe pedestrian, cycle and vehicle access to and from the public street. - 2.
-Be compatible with nearby residential development in terms of appearance, overshadowing, privacy, views, setbacks and height. - 3.
+Be compatible with nearby residential and business development in terms of appearance, overshadowing, privacy, views, setbacks and height. - 3.
 Address the street and consider its presentation to the public domain. - 4.
-Consider the impact on existing and potential pedestrian links. - 5.
+Adopt setbacks consistent with Figure 35. - 5.
+Consider the impact on existing and potential pedestrian links. - 6.
 Stormwater from the site must be able to be drained satisfactorily.
 Where the site falls away from the street, it may be necessary to obtain an easement over adjoining property to drain water satisfactorily to a Council stormwater system.
 Refer to Water Cycle Management in Part 1.